GoogleCloudPlatform/podcast/site/content/post/episode-11-internet-of-things-with-jen-tong/index.md

 [Francesc](http://twitter.com/francesc) and
 [Mark](http://twitter.com/neurotic) interview
-[Jen Tong](https://twitter.com/MimmingCodes), a Developer Advocate for the Google Cloud Platform, about the Internet of Things.
+[Jen Tong](https://twitter.com/MimmingCodes), a Developer Advocate for the Google Cloud, about the Internet of Things.
 <!--more-->

 ##### About Jen